Dysbiosis and the Bad Guys in Your Gut: “Doc Talks” with Dr. Daniel Nuzum

 Jonathan Hunsaker: Gut dysbiosis?
 What the heck is that?
 Stay tuned to find out.

 Jonathan Hunsaker here with Organixx.
 Thanks again for tuning in.
 Today we’re going to talk about gut dysbiosis.
 That also includes acid reflux, indigestion, and other things like that.
 And really what we’re talking about is the good bacteria in your gut and the bad bacteria in your gut.
 Let’s go to Doc Nuzum to find out more.

 Dr. Daniel Nuzum: Okay, the microbiome and what we call dysbiosis.

 Dysbiosis is an imbalance in the microbiome.
 The microbiome is—think of it as a sleeve.
-Your digestive tract is the sleeve that fits inside your digestive tract and it coats the wall of your digestive system – all of your intestines.
+Your microbiome is the sleeve that fits inside your digestive tract and it coats the wall of your digestive system – all of your intestines.
 And that microbiome literally does the last steps of breaking down of your food into individual nutrients and then it feeds that to the receptor sites on the wall of your gut.

 You have calcium receptor sites.
 There are zinc receptor sites on the membrane of the gut wall.
 And the microbiome will extract zinc from your food and go over and plug it into that zinc receptor site in the gut wall.
 It’s amazing.

 When you have an imbalance in the microbes of the microbiome, we call that dysbiosis.
 And dysbiosis is something, in my opinion, everyone suffers from, and we do that mostly through our diet, sometimes through medications and things like that.
 And we’re going to talk about that here in just a minute.

 We have some major things that people are dealing with on a real consistent basis.
 One would be candida.
 And candida is something that should occur, it’s a microbe – a group of microbes – about 250 different candida microbes, that should occur in your digestive tract.
 They shouldn’t occur in massive, massive amounts.